Monday’s top high school sports performers

 Kaylyn Aiello, Civic Memorial

-Aiello’s team high three goals was more than enough for the Eagles to top Mount Vernon 5-0 in the team’s opening game of the season on Monday night.
+Aiello’s team-high three goals were more than enough for the Eagles to top Mount Vernon, 5-0, in the team’s opening game of the season Monday night.

 Comments